Open date: April 15th, 2019

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The number of positions hired from this pool will vary from semester to semester, subject to the needs and budget of the Department, and is often zero.
+The number of positions hired from this pool will vary from semester to semester, subject to the needs and budget of the Program, and is often zero.
 This application pool does not guarantee that an open position exists.
-When an instructor is hired, the position will most likely be part-time, starting as low as 25% of full-time employment, depending on instructional workload.
+If an instructor is hired, the position will most likely be part-time, starting as low as 33% of full-time employment, depending on instructional workload.

-General Duties: In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g., syllabus), and interacting with students outside of class time via email and campus web based course resources.
+General Duties: In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g., syllabus), and interacting with students outside of class time via email and/or bCourses.

-If teaching a language, complete fluency in the language being taught.
+If being hired for a language course, fluency in the language being taught.